 TRACTION CONTROL SYSTEM

 Given the TL's formidable power output and the need for all-weather drivability, a Traction Control System (TCS) is standard equipment.
 This low-speed system operates at vehicle speeds below about 25 mph by applying one or both front brakes to control wheelspin when necessary.
 This independent wheel control provides a limited-slip differential effect that substantially improves performance on surfaces with split traction coefficients.
 Relative to the previous generation TL, which used throttle control only to limit wheelspin, the new TL delivers up to 30 percent better acceleration and climbs hills much more easily in start-up split-traction situations.

-Though advances in usable engine power output play a significant role in the 2000 TL's quicker acceleration, its new 5-speed automatic transmission figures heavily in measured performance gains and seat-of-the-pants driving feel.
-Its closer ratio settings closely matches the demands of varied driving situations.
-Plus, the new transmission's taller top gear ratio (lower numerically) results in a lower cruising rpm for reduced engine noise and lower fuel consumption.
-In the EPA highway driving cycle, preliminary figures show a 2 mpg increase to 29 mpg.
+Though advances in usable engine power output play a significant role in the TL's quick acceleration, its 5-speed automatic transmission figures heavily in measured performance gains and seat-of-the-pants driving feel.
+Its gear ratio settings closely match the demands of varied driving situations.
+Plus, the transmission's tall 5th gear results in a lower cruising rpm for reduced engine noise and lower fuel consumption.
+In the EPA highway driving cycle, the TL achieves an impressive 19 city/29 highway mpg.